itsmmarc/jumphud/cfg/#CONFIG_GUIDE.md

 The following binds are updated to use the currently selected save location slot from the pause menu.

-- jh_save           // Save Location
+- jh_saveloc           // Save Location
 - jh_tele           // Teleport to Saved Location

 ## Other Useful Binds